Mike Tramp

-Michael Trempenau (born 14 January 1961), better known as Mike Tramp, is a Danish singer best known for his work with the glam metal band White Lion.
-Since 1998, he has also released several solo albums.
-In 2012, Tramp went on a solo acoustic tour releasing acoustic albums in both 2013 and 2014.
-He returned with a full band lineup in 2015 and in 2017, released the album Maybe Tomorrow, which charted at number 1 in Denmark.
+Michael Trempenau (born 14 January 1961), better known as Mike Tramp, is a Danish singer, songwriter, and musician best known for his work with the glam metal band White Lion.
+In 1996, Mike Tramp launched his solo career, interrupted from 2004 to 2009 when he briefly reformed White Lion.
+Since then, he has regularly released solo albums and toured extensively.
+Since 2023, Mike Tramp has released "Songs of White Lion" albums and toured as Mike Tramp's White Lion with guitarist Marcus Nand and band.
+Danish solo albums have also been released since 2022.

 Biography

-1976–1982: Early years
+1976 – 1982: Early years

-Trempenau was born and raised in Vesterbro, Copenhagen, with his mother, Doris, and two brothers, Dennis and Kim.
+Mike Trempenau was born and raised in Vesterbro, Copenhagen, with his mother, Doris, and two brothers, Dennis and Kim.
 He started his musical career singing in Vesterbro Ungdomsgård, a youth group club in Copenhagen, and appears on their first album: Vi lever på Vesterbro (1974).
-In 1976, Trempenau, now known professionally as Tramp, joined the pop band Mabel as the lead singer.
-Mabel released five studio albums and were very popular in Denmark and Spain, with Mike receiving "teen idol" status.
+In 1976, Mike Trempenau, now known professionally as Mike Tramp, joined the pop band Mabel as the lead singer.
+Mabel released five studio albums and were very popular in Denmark and Spain, with Mike Tramp receiving "teen idol" status.
 In 1978, Mabel won the Danish Song Contest with the song "Boom Boom" and represented Denmark in the Eurovision Song Contest 1978 that same year.
 Later, Mabel moved to Spain and became Studs, releasing a debut self-titled album in 1981 and then moved to New York City and became Danish Lions in 1982.
-After recording demos, the band returned home to Denmark, however, Tramp decided to remain in America.
+After recording demos, the band returned home to Denmark, however, Mike Tramp decided to remain in America.

-1983–1992: White Lion
+1983 – 1991: White Lion

-Tramp met Vito Bratta and formed White Lion in 1983; the band became very successful in the mid-1980s to early '90s.
+Mike Tramp met Vito Bratta and formed White Lion in 1983, the band became very successful in the mid-1980s to early '1990s.
 White Lion released their debut album, Fight to Survive, in 1985.
 The band achieved success with their number 8 hit "Wait" and number 3 hit "When the Children Cry" from their second album, the triple-platinum selling Pride.
 The band enjoyed continued success with their third album, Big Game, which achieved gold status, and their fourth album, Mane Attraction, which they supported with a tour.
-White Lion disbanded in 1992; their first compilation album, The Best of White Lion, was released not long after.
+White Lion disbanded in 1991; their first compilation album, The Best of White Lion, was released not long after.

-1992–1998: Freak of Nature
+1992 – 1995: Freak of Nature

-After White Lion, Tramp went on to form the hard rock band Freak of Nature.
+After White Lion, Mike Tramp went on to form the hard rock band Freak of Nature.
 The follow-up was significantly darker and harder than White Lion.
 The band released three albums between 1993 and 1998: Freak of Nature, Gathering of Freaks, and Outcasts.
 The band shared stages with Helloween and Dio in Europe in 1993.
 Freak of Nature eventually disbanded in 1996.